-Comprising of a duo of Brenn Beck on Drums and percussive instruments and Fredrick "Joe" Evans IV on slide guitar and vocals LLC originate from Fort Wayne, Indiana in the USA however you'd be forgiven for thinking they were from the deep south of the USA and indeed they themselves say they take their influence from "North Mississippi Hill Country Blues musicians most of which are signed to Fat Possum Records" both their sound and lyrical subject matter is steeped in the traditions of the American South. with album titles like "Bring Yo' Ass To The Table" and songs like "Pork N' Beans" and "Hillgrass Bluebilly" they most definitely wear that influence on their sleeve.
+Comprising of a duo of Brenn Beck on Drums and percussive instruments and Fredrick "Joe" Evans IV on slide guitar and vocals, LLC originate from Fort Wayne, Indiana in the USA You'd be forgiven for thinking they were from the deep south of the USA and indeed they themselves say, they take their influence from "North Mississippi Hill Country Blues musicians most of which are signed to Fat Possum Records".
+Both their sound and lyrical subject matter is steeped in the traditions of the American South. with album titles like "Bring Yo' Ass To The Table" and songs like "Pork N' Beans" and "Hillgrass Bluebilly" they most definitely wear that influence on their sleeve.

 So there is not a lot much more that I can tell you about this great band so here I present you with their discography now before we start LLC tho steeped in blues tradition do have their heavier moments just listen to something like "Big Momma" from "Bring Yo' Ass.." or "Hard Working Man" from "All You Can Eat" for examples of this this is blues but these guys are peddling a seriously rocking and ass kicking variation of this that is all their own.